BrentLab/database_files/README.md

 # Git workflow

 1. Pull the most up-to-date repository.

-`git pull`
+This can be done with the following command: `git pull`

+2. Make edits or create new files.
+3. Add the changes made to git. `git add <filenames>`
+4. Commit the changed files to git. `git commit -m "<message of what was done>"`
+5. Push the changes to the central repository. `git push`